Ozone Therapy for TMJ: Can Ozone Injections Relieve Jaw Pain?

 Ozone Therapy For Tmj

-What Is TMJ Dysfunction?
+What is TMJ dysfunction?

 The temporomandibular joint connects the jawbone to the skull and is one of the most complex joints in the body.
-TMJ disorders (TMD) encompass a range of conditions affecting the joint, muscles, and surrounding structures.
+TMJ disorders (TMD) cover a range of conditions affecting the joint, muscles, and surrounding structures.
 Symptoms include:

 • Pain or tenderness in the jaw, especially when chewing

-• Clicking, popping, or grinding sounds when opening or closing the mouth
+• Clicking, popping, or grinding when opening or closing the mouth

 • Limited range of motion or locking of the jaw